-Primary Therapist for Phoenix Outdoor serving 14-17 year old females
+Primary Therapist for Phoenix Outdoor (adolescent girls ages 14-17 with dual diagnosis)

 K. “Alice” Cennamo, MSW, LCSW, LCAS works with adolescent females as they move through problematic substance use, trauma, defiance, anxiety, family conflict, and co-occurring disorders.
 She utilizes a strength-based approach to adolescent identity development and emphasizes empowerment as an agent for creating change.

 Alice has been working at SUWS of the Carolinas since 2011.
 Thanks to her three year tenure as a field guide in wilderness therapy she has an extensive understanding of the challenges and successes her clients experience during their stay at SUWS, as well as a keen eye for staff training and clinical oversight.

 As a clinician, she specializes in dual-diagnosis treatment.
 Alice treats both the problematic substance use patterns, as well as the anxiety, depression, avoidance or perfectionism patterns, underlying chronic shame, unproductive personality traits, emotional dysregulation, identity development, self-esteem issues, PTSD, family conflict, and/or defiance that often occurs.
 Often, the young ladies she works with have been resistant to past treatment interventions, might expertly manipulate, or require an especially savvy therapist.
 Through her training in Acceptance and Commitment Therapy, Dialectical Behavioral Therapy, Interpersonal Psycho therapy, and Motivational Interviewing, Alice guides her clients towards refocusing their power, realigning with their values, and reuniting with their true selves.